 The House Energy and Commerce Committee is conducting an inquiry into the potential health and environmental risks associated with hydrofracing of unconventional natural gas resources, and the Environmental Protection Agency is carrying out a two-year study of hydrofracing's effects on groundwater (NGI, March 22; Feb.
 22).

 The Independent Petroleum Association of America (IPAA), which represents independent producers, slammed the House bill.
 In a letter to Committee Chairman Nick Rahall (D-WV), IPAA President Barry Russell wrote that the legislation "is focused more on perceived short-term political gain than on actual solutions."

 After the Exxon Valdez tanker spill along the coast of Alaska in 1989, "Congress took appropriate and well-thought-out action over nearly 15 months, evaluating the causes of that accident, and what needed to be done to address and mitigate those problems, before enacting sweeping legislation.
 Unfortunately leaders in Congress are now legislating in a vacuum, as the cause of the ongoing Gulf incident has yet to be determined," he said.

-Rep. Doc Hastings of Washington, the ranking Republican on the House panel, said he planned to file additional and dissenting views on the bill.
+Rep. Doc Hastings of Washington, the ranking Republican on the House panel, said he planned to file additional and dissenting views on the bill in the coming days.

 ©Copyright 2010 Intelligence Press Inc. All rights reserved.
 The preceding news report may not be republished or redistributed, in whole or in part, in any form, without prior written consent of Intelligence Press, Inc.